 - Quotes – the folder reserved for PDF export files.
 This folder may also contain some sample document export files.

 All of these folders and your selected location for export files should be backed up (ie copied to another secure location) to protect your projects from accidental loss or hardware failure.
 The easiest way is to use a USB device or external hard drive to which the \ElectroPlan folder and all content (including sub-folders) is copied.
 Another option is to copy \ElectroPlan to a Cloud Drive (eg. Google Drive or Dropbox etc.)

 Moving your work between computers :

-Knowing where ElectroPlan is installed on your computer gives you the option to move your work between computers so that you can work in more then one location.
+Knowing where ElectroPlan is installed on your computer as described above for backups gives you the option to move your work between computers so that you can work in more then one location.